sdangelo/brickworks/examples/README.md

 iOS examples are not directly built by the supplied Makefiles.
 These rather generate the corresponding XCode projects and required files.

-For this to work you need to have the latest [Xcode](https://developer.apple.com/xcode/) and [XcodeGen](https://github.com/yonaskolb/XcodeGen) installed.
+For this to work you need to have the latest [Xcode](https://developer.apple.com/xcode/) and [XcodeGen](https://github.com/yonaskolb/XcodeGen) installed, as well as a copy of the latest [`miniaudio.h`](http://miniaud.io/).

+Finally, you might need to adjust header search path for miniaudio in `build/common/ios/project.yml`.

 ### Build